grammyjs/website/site/docs/plugins/session.md

 We maintain a list of official storage adapters that allow you to store your session data in different places.
 Each of them will require you to register at a hosting provider, or to host your own storage solution.
-Check out the respective repositories about each individual setup.

 - Supabase: <https://github.com/grammyjs/storages/tree/main/packages/supabase>
 - Deta.sh Base: <https://github.com/grammyjs/storages/tree/main/packages/deta>